Willie Calhoun Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is fourth in the league with a collective 9.8 strikeouts per nine innings.
+- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks third in the league.

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.26).
+- The Twins have a 3.17 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to give up 24 total home runs at a rate of one per game (to rank 12th in the league).
+- Twins pitchers combine to rank 11th in baseball in home runs given up (24 total, one per game).

-- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the New York Yankees while giving up hits.
+- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the New York Yankees while giving up hits.

+- The 35-year-old has an ERA of 4.15, with 8.3 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.